dhbalaji/dt-coding-exercise/README.md

 - Clean state where there is no data
 - Data returned is ideal
-- Data is in excess.
+- Data more than 100 rows.

 2. Data sets in the tune of thousands of array items have not been dealt with.
-That calls for virtualized tables and reduced looping to prevent slowness of the UI.
+That calls for virtualized tables, memoizing and reduced looping to prevent slowness of the UI.

 3. Lighthouse performance audits and web vitals are not prioritized.